qwertie64982/Coding4Medicine-2017/README.md

     - protein.txt: Output protein
 - random-gene.py: Generates a random string of nucleotides to demonstrate DNA is not random (too many stop codons)
     - random-gene.txt: Output file
+- biopython.py: A test program used for messing with the Biopython library
+- cointoss.py: Determines when a person tossing a coin has changed to a coin with different weights
+- Compare-Human-Chimp/: Used for an experiment comparing human genes with chimp genes
+    - MC1R.fa: Input gene for [human](https://www.ncbi.nlm.nih.gov/nucleotide/237681094) and [chimp](https://www.ncbi.nlm.nih.gov/nucleotide/15011300) (the chimp one doesn't match exactly, since I extracted it from a different genome)
+    - MC1R.aln: Human and chimp MC1R genes aligned
+    - pull.py: Pulls a certain gene from a genome (used BLAST to find the human one in chimp, then extracted it with this to align them)
+- Ancestry/: Used for an experiment for sorting people by race by their genomes
+    - categorize.py: Groups people by their race by using their genomes
+    - person[1-5]: 5 slightly modified versions of south-america
+    - random-edit.py: Makes user-specified random edits to an input genome
+    - south-america/asia/africa/europe: Fake auto-generated genomes